 Released on November 21, 2007

-A freak storm unleashes a species of blood-thirsty creatures on a small town, where a small band of citizens hole-up in a supermarket and fight for their lives.
+Plot: A freak storm unleashes a species of blood-thirsty creatures on a small town, where a small band of citizens hole-up in a supermarket and fight for their lives.

 My thoughts: Probably the single greatest ending of any film I've ever seen.
 Fuck everything you know about movies, because The Mist will kick you in the balls!
 Frank Darabont along with Rob Reiner know how to make a perfect Stephen King adaptation.
 The effects are great, and the cinematography is beautiful.
 A must see.